-3.9.6 Oracle B2B
+3.10.6 Oracle B2B

-Oracle B2B is an e-commerce gateway that enables the secure and reliable exchange of business documents between an enterprise and its trading partners.
+Oracle B2B (Business to Business) is an e-commerce gateway that enables the secure and reliable exchange of business documents between an enterprise and its trading partners.
 Oracle B2B is used for typical business-to-business e-commerce, such as buying and selling products and services over the Internet, and also for Health Level 7 support, to enable healthcare systems to communicate with each other.
 Oracle B2B supports business-to-business document standards, packaging, transports, messaging services, and trading partner and agreement management.
 The Oracle SOA Suite platform, in which Oracle B2B is a binding component, enables the implementation of end-to-end e-commerce business processes.

-For more information about Oracle B2B, see the Oracle Fusion Middleware User's Guide for Oracle B2B.
+For more information see "Introduction to Oracle B2B" in the Oracle Fusion Middleware User's Guide for Oracle B2B.

-3.9.7 Oracle BPEL Process Manager
+3.10.7 Oracle BPEL Process Manager